 Ayela has been published in several journals including the British Journal of Cancer and Journal of Human Nutrition and Dietetics and is regularly invited to speak at conferences.
 Among her other responsibilities within BNF she is involved with working with academics on impact for research grant applications, leads on the conference/webinar science programme.
 Ayela also oversees a robust information production process helping to ensure output is of high quality, evidence-based and applicable to the needs of the audience it is aimed at.

-Claire Theobald BA QTS, Education Services Manager
+Claire Theobald BA (Hons) QTS, Education Services Manager

-Frances Meek BA QTS, Senior Education Officer
+Frances Meek BA QTS, Education Services Manager

 Frances graduated from the University of North London with a BA in Hotel and Catering Management and then worked in the catering industry as a catering manager for a number of years.
 Following this, she set up a consultancy business running health and safety and food hygiene courses.